yschnell/react_todolist/Readme_todolist.md

         );

 Problem: it doesn't react to the state yet.
-==> having Piece of state with the Todos in the TodoList

 //HAVING TODO & TODOLIST COMPONENTS FUNCTIONAL

     Todo.js:

-==> Maping though it, for each object we can render a Todo component
+==> Maping though the array of objects, for each object we can render a Todo component
     Having access to each todo: {todos.map((todo) => ())}
     For each Todo from the state that we have ==> render out a Todo component